davidsugianto/go-chi-http/README.md

 # go-chi-http
-A Go (Golang) Backend Clean Architecture sample with chi
+A Go (Golang) Backend Clean Architecture project with Chi